KOSASIH/qn-tech/docs/user_guide.md

 3. Check the logs for any error messages.

 Support
-For further assistance, please reach out to our support team at support@qntech.example.com.
-We are here to help you!
+For further assistance, please reach out to our support team !!